 How Long Does it Take and How Do I Know if I’ve Been Approved?

 Now you’ve sent your podcast to Spotify it’s all just a waiting game!
 Approval can take anywhere between a few hours to 5 days.
 Once a decision has been made you’ll receive an e-mail confirming either your show has been accepted or rejected to the platform.

 After your show starts to get plays on Spotify you’ll no doubt want to see what effect it has on your listens!
 Although Spotify doesn’t give podcasters direct access to their stats and data, most of the numbers you need to know you’ll find by checking your host platform.
 Spreaker has made sure your Statistics Dashboard on your CMS page includes your Spotify plays and downloads and when you access your Sources page you can even delve deeper into the data to see how Spotify plays have an impact on your overall data.
 Blubrry and Libsyn for example also both support Spotify Statistics.

-There’s no doubt about it, distribute your podcast on Spotify and you’ll notice a big difference in your listens (Spotify counts for 10% of the ‘total podcast listens everywhere’!).
+There’s no doubt about it, distribute your podcast on Spotify and you’ll notice a big difference in your listens.
 So submit your podcast to Spotify and watch your listeners grow!